Manage Exchanges: G4

 In market transactions, there are buyers and sellers ...

 ... who compete in relation to the financial element i.e. costs, prices (CL1).
-In doing so, you resolutely use your strengths (CL2) which may be reliability (if you are the vendor) or instant cash (if you are the purchaser).
-A degree of expertise is required to transact successfully regardless of which side you are on, and passionate promotion of this expertise (CL3) contributes to.
+In transacting on either side, you resolutely use your strengths (CL2) e.g. reliability (if you are the vendor) or instant cash (if you are the purchaser).
+A degree of expertise is required to transact successfully regardless of which side you are on, and passionate promotion of this expertise (CL3) contributes to your market performance.
+Finally, you are not alone as either a buyer or a seller and everyone needs to cooperate with colleagues in representing their group (CL4).

 ClosedDetails